 Kundalini came into my life at the perfect time.

-In the mid-1980s I was going through a major life change, moving back to the United States after three years in Europe, not knowing what career path I would take after abandoning the career I had in my twenties before Europe.
-Though I had a Masters degree I had no desire to return to my prior lifestyle.
+In the mid-1980s I was going through a major life change, moving back to the United States.
+After three years in Europe, I did not know what career path I would take.
+After all, I had abandoned my previous career to go to Europe.
+Though I had a master’s degree, I had no desire to return to my prior lifestyle.
 Enter Kundalini Yoga.

-Kundalini Yoga is so different than the other forms of yoga I have also grown to know and love, and it was exactly what I needed at that time.
-Not only did it serve my healing, but my passion about Kundalini drove me to become a teacher after a very short period of time in my studies.
-After all, the Kundalini Yoga Master Yogi Bhajan said that if you want to Master something, teach it, and I knew I wanted to master Kundalini, because of its positive effects on me.
+Kundalini Yoga is very different than the other forms of yoga I have also grown to know and love.
+That was exactly what I needed.
+Not only did Kundalini serve my healing, but my passion for Kundalini drove me to become a teacher not long into my studies.
+At first I became a Kundalini teacher primarily to learn.
+After all, the Kundalini Yoga Master Yogi Bhajan said that if you want to master something, teach it.
+I knew I wanted to master Kundalini, because of its positive effects on me.

-In 1989 Ravi Singn urged me to attend a summer solstice gathering in New Mexico.
+In 1989 Ravi Singh urged me to attend a summer solstice gathering in New Mexico.
 That started a string of my attendance for twelve summers, along with five winter gatherings in Florida.
 Through them I furthered my study, practice, and understanding of Kundalini Yoga.
-It was also nice meet with a wonderful circle of people every summer who were on the same yogic and spiritual path.
+I also met a wonderful circle of people every summer who were on the same yogic and spiritual path.
 Some of them have become lifelong friends.

-Kundalini Yoga focuses on the concept of chakras, energy centers along the spine, and uses the breath, sound (via mantras), and either repetitive movements or static holds to help the student bring in the awareness of their total being, both physical and nonphysical.
+Kundalini Yoga focuses on the concept of chakras, energy centers along the spine.
+It uses the breath, sound (via mantras), and either repetitive movements or static holds to help the student bring in the awareness of their total being, both physical and non-physical.
 Mantras help bring the practitioner to a deep inner experience, where they can more easily access emotions and the physical body in a different way.

-Besides practicing with eyes closed, focusing on the Ajna Chakra — the third eye point between the eyebrows known as the point of intuition — Kundalini Yoga has a strong emphasis on breath, especially the breath of fire, bhastrika, also known as the bellows breath, which is a warming detoxifying breath.
+Practiced with eyes closed, Kundalini Yoga focuses on the Ajna Chakra — the third eye point between the eyebrows known as the point of intuition.
+Kundalini also has strong emphasis on breath, especially the breath of fire, bhastrika, also known as the bellows breath, which is warming and detoxifying.

 Author Bio: Donna Amrita Davidge is the owner of Sewall House Yoga Retreat in Maine, has produced various Kundalini Yoga products and Daily Om offers her popular Kundalini Yoga Chara series online.